 Because Feminism is not a dirty word, and sexism is still something that many women experience on a regular basis.
 Sexism is about how women are treated in society and their need to find spaces where the agenda, tone, atmosphere and debate isn’t always defined by men.
 It’s about finding space where women feel comfortable to speak, to express themselves, work together and find ways, and the mutual support needed, to challenge the oppression that women experience.

 “A couple of years ago, I was at The Bristol Bike Project at a beginner’s bike mechanics evening class that my friend was teaching.
 I pretty much only knew how to change a flat tyre and put my chain back on if it fell off the chain rings.
 Thanks partly to Bristol Bike Project generally, and especially the women’s night there, I got totally hooked, and had a welcoming and non-intimidating space to volunteer fixing bikes for project users, and sharing knowledge with other mechanics on various stages on the road to ‘knowledge’.
-Twelve months later, I had thrown myself into it, worked really hard, and found myself at a skill level where I could get paid work as a mechanic and now work full time for a bike shop in London fixing up donated bikes for sale, and I love it!
-I have also started an open workshop session especially for women and gender-variant people at London Bike Kitchen.
-It’s a bit like the Women’s night at Bristol Bike Project, which was an important space for me to start to learn mechanics in, so hopefully it can help do that for other people too.” – Fenn
+Twelve months later, I had thrown myself into it, worked really hard, and found myself at a skill level where I could get paid work as a mechanic and now work full time for a bike shop in London fixing up donated bikes for sale, and I love it! ” – Fenn